-Contact: Richard Zabel, executive director 503-226-4562 richard@westernforestry.org
+Contact: Nicole Jacobsen, executive director 971-291-6869 nicole@westernforestry.org

 WFCA is a regional membership organization of primarily industrial forestry companies and consultants in Oregon, Washington, California, Idaho, Montana, British Columbia and Alberta.
 Its primary mission is to promote the science and practice of forestry for the sustainable production of goods and services, and uses of forest resources.
 A variety of professional continuing education opportunities are offered for natural resource managers through workshops, conferences and field trips.
 WFCA also provides financial and administrative management for regional research and scientific cooperatives.